 Food is an important part of the Camp Pinnacle experience.
 Breakfast and dinner are served family-style, and you’ll eat with your cabin and counselors.
 Lunch is served buffet-style, and you can sit wherever and with whomever you want!
 We serve wholesome, homemade, nutritious, and, most important, DELICIOUS food for every meal.
 And if you get hungry between, we’ll always have snacks like fruit available.

 We can accommodate most food allergies and dietary restrictions.
 We regret that we are unable to accommodate vegan or kosher diets.

 We’ll send you and your parents a packing list.
 We provide all camping equipment and outdoor gear that you’ll need at no extra cost.
 Please bring your favorite sleeping bag and any extra sporting equipment (fishing pole, tennis racket, etc.) you’d like to use while at camp.
 Please leave your bike at home, as we have dozens of great bikes!

-Activities at Camp Pinnacle are carefully scheduled so that you can accomplish a lot in the few weeks that you’ll be with us!
-We want to make sure you get to try every activity at least once; you’ll also be able to spend more time improving your skills in your favorite activities during Hypetivity and free time.
+During the first week of camp, activities are carefully scheduled so that you get to try every activity at least once.
+On the weekends, you’ll create your own schedule so you can spend more time improving skills in your favorite activities.
 You can see a sample “day at camp” here!